realvizu/NsDepCop/doc/Help.md

 ## Machine-wide MSBuild integration
 * This is a legacy option in the MSI installer and requires admin privilege.
 * Hooks into the MSBuild C# build process by modifying the "Custom.After.Microsoft.CSharp.targets" file.
-It does not modify any csproj files.
+It does not modify any C# project files.
 * Runs NsDepCop when building any C# project that has a config.nsdepcop file.
 * The drawback of this method is that you have to install the tool on every environment where you want to use it.
 * The NuGet (per-project MSBuild integration) approach is much better because that works in every environment with zero install: the tool gets pulled down by the nuget package restore.